Who may volunteer at SASC?

 If SASC is a womyn only space, do I have to be a womyn to volunteer?

-Volunteers must identify as women to be on the collective.
+Volunteers must identify as womyn to be a SASC support worker.

 If I identify as a trans and/or non-cis may I volunteer at SASC?

 Yes.
-SASC aspires to become a safer space for all womyn (specifically for trans womyn, transfeminine people, and gender-queer womyn), not just cis-women.
+SASC aspires to become a safer space for all womyn (specifically for trans womyn, trans-feminine people, and gender-queer womyn), not just cis-womyn.

 How can I benefit from being a part of SASC?